xKarimEid/mingpt/README.md

 # Modularized GPT Training Repository

-This repository is a refactor of Andrej Karpathy's [minGPT](https://github.com/karpathy/minGPT).
-The codebase has been modularized to simplify implementation and execution, making it easier to run experiments with GPT models.
+This repository is a refactor of Andrej Karpathy's [minGPT](https://github.com/karpathy/build-nanogpt).
+The codebase has been modularized to simplify implementation and execution, making it easier to run experiments with smaller GPT models.

 ## Features
 - **Modular Code Structure**: The code is reorganized into smaller, reusable components for flexibility.